johnbender/blog/posts/2013-11-04-a-better-sql.md

 2. In our example a drop would be accomplished by removing the table definition completely.
 3. The mapping presumes feature parity in the create with the alter statements, but in my study of the standard and Postgres' implementation this appears to be the case.
 4. There's a lot of interesting work and tooling around preventing issues resulting from schema migrations: [schema evolution](http://scholar.google.com/scholar?q=prism+schema+evolution&btnG=&hl=en&as_sdt=0%2C5).
 5. A denotational semantics for both the current DDL semantics and the proposed semantics.
-Note that in the proposed section the "differential" semantics eval function is parameterized by the state of the syntax.
+Note that in the proposed section the "differential" semantics eval function is parameterized by the state of the syntax: [PDF](https://speakerdeck.com/johnbender/sql-ddl-differential-semantics)

-<script async class="speakerdeck-embed" data-id="04706730a1090131ed084e04b85186c1" data-ratio="0.772830188679245" src="//speakerdeck.com/assets/embed.js"></script>